nPHYN1T3/dotfiles/README.md

 # dotfiles
 period/dotfiles for my primary multiGPU workstation running CTWM.
-CTWM has a lot of cruft I've not got around to trimming.
+CTWM is rather uncommon/obscure so my config is a tad messy as I have experimented with examples and snippets I've found over the years.